Cocos2DXNA/cocos2d-xna/Readme.md

 > $ git submodule init

-> $ git submodule update ThirdParty/Libs
+> $ git submodule update ThirdParty/Dependencies

-Notice above that we only need the ThirdParty/Libs to actually build Cocos2D-XNA.
+Notice above that we only need the ThirdParty/Dependencies to actually build Cocos2D-XNA.
+Also make sure that you are on the develop branch of MonoGame and the master branch of Dependencies.

 You now have everything you need to start start developing with Cocos2D-XNA